EN | KR

 lyntia partners with IDQ and others in a proof of concept of Quantum Key Distribution (QKD) in a real-world data centre production network

-lyntia leads pioneer test of quantum cryptography systems for networks using low latency fibres, in collaboration with Nokia, LuxQuanta, ID Quantique, evolutionQ, OFS | Furukawa Solutions, and Digital Reality.
+lyntia leads pioneer test of quantum cryptography for networks using hollow core fibres, in collaboration with Nokia, LuxQuanta, ID Quantique, evolutionQ, OFS | Furukawa Solutions, and Digital Realty.

 • The goal was to protect the integrity of a fibre-optic link between data centres and demonstrate that quantum cryptography is compatible with new “Hollow Core” fibre-optic technology